Transport and Driving in Egypt

 - Purchase the complete Expat Arrivals Egypt Guide (PDF)

-Transport and driving in Egypt is an important issue for expats to consider.
+Transport and driving in Egypt are important issues for expats to consider.
 While driving in Egypt can be dangerous and chaotic, the country does have an extensive road network and expats should be able to travel by car or by bus between most cities.

-Expats should bear in mind that Egypt has one of the highest incidences of road fatalities in the world.
-They should take extreme caution when driving and, if travelling long distances, it is better to travel by train or boat.
+That said, expats should bear in mind that Egypt has one of the highest incidences of road fatalities in the world, and should take extreme caution when driving.
+In fact, when travelling long distances, we recommend travelling by rail, river or air.

 Public transport in Egypt

-The public transport system in Egypt is extensive and affordable and it is relatively easy to get around the country by train or bus.
+The public transport system in Egypt is extensive and affordable.
+It's relatively easy to get around the country by train or bus.
 However, it's worth mentioning that public transport is not always the most comfortable way to travel in Egypt.

 Numerous bus routes in Egypt connect the country’s major cities.
 However, many of these intercity buses can be overcrowded and uncomfortable.
-Regular intercity buses tend to be dirty, blast loud music and turn the air conditioning up high, so travellers should ensure they have warm clothes for a long trip.
 Fortunately, deluxe buses also exist on some routes between certain cities.
-They cost more but the tickets are still relatively inexpensive and well worth it, as refreshments are often served and there are toilet facilities on board.
+They cost more but the tickets are still relatively inexpensive and well worth the inclusion of air conditioning, on-board toilets and in some cases, WiFi.